Republic of Panama

 Modern Panamanian history has been shaped by its transisthmian canal, which had been a dream since the beginning of Spanish colonization.
 From 1880 to 1900, a French company under Ferdinand de Lesseps attempted unsuccessfully to construct a sea-level canal on the site of the present Panama Canal.
 In November 1903, with U.S. encouragement and French financial support, Panama proclaimed its independence and concluded the Hay/Bunau-Varilla Treaty with the United States.

 The treaty granted rights to the United States "as if it were sovereign" in a zone roughly 10 miles wide and 50 miles long.
 In that zone, the U.S. would build a canal, then administer, fortify, and defend it "in perpetuity."
-In 1914, the United States completed the existing 83-kilometer (50-mi.) lock canal, which today is one of the world's greatest engineering triumphs.
+In 1914, the United States completed the existing 83 kilometer (50 mile) lock canal, which today is one of the world's greatest engineering triumphs.
 The early 1960s saw the beginning of sustained pressure in Panama for the renegotiation of this treaty.
-(See discussion of United States-Panama relations and the 1977 Panama Canal Treaties below.)
+(See discussion of U.S.-Panama relations and the 1977 Panama Canal Treaties below.)

 Military Coups and Coalitions